skotov/socialmediaportrait/README.md

 I chose links for my portrait because they are critical in determining relationships between a user and the rest of their social network.
 In graph theory, most information about a given node comes from the nature of it’s connections to other nodes - it is rarely useful on it’s own.
 Thus, it seemed fitting to reduce my profile to a list of links - the means by which web pages connect to other web pages.

 ## Experiment Setup
 I compared two HTML files, both downloaded by saving my Facebook profile (right click > save as).
 I downloaded the first HTML file myself.
-To get the second one, I asked my boyfriend to download a version of my profile.
+To get the second one, I asked my boyfriend, Erik, to download a version of my profile.
 I was curious to see if Facebook presents my identity differently depending on who is looking.
 I then analyzed the two HTML files by writing a python script to extract all the links from the HTML.

 ## Results
 The links embedded in my profile’s HTML did not contain too many surprises.
 My profile contains links to other components of my profile (`/friends`, `/music`, `/movies`, `/tv`…) and to the profiles of some of my friends.
 One thing I found unexpected, though, is that Erik’s version of my profile was very different.
 It had none of the links in my profile.
 This is strange, since you would think a lot of the components would be the same.